jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 }
 ```

 Now, outside this module, we want to get a list with the ages of the `admins` users.
-We use OCaml standard library `List` function `List.map`:
+We use OCaml standard library function `List.map`:

 ```reason
 module User = { ... }